Reflections of the Great Lakes, part 12: The Lake Remembers

 I wouldn’t be surprised at all.

-Haw sa, water does more than sustain life – it contains and transports pieces of memory that persist througout ages, even in extremely high dilutions.
+Geget, water does more than sustain life – it contains and transports pieces of memory that persist throughout ages, even in extremely high dilutions.
 The lakes that contain all that water are living entities, teachers that have for countless generations passed on legends, knowledge, and wisdom to our Peoples.
 Much of this has been forgotten, and I think it is therefore important to understand, and relearn, this ancient knowledge.

-So, all we have to do is understand this, and go to the lake and bring our asemaa (tobacco).
-All we have to do is sit down at the waterfront and honor the water, lay the tobacco down on the water.
+So, all we must do is understand this, and go to the lake and bring our asemaa (tobacco).
+All we must do is sit down at the waterfront and honor the water, lay the tobacco down on the water.
 Let us close our eyes, empty our minds, and imagine the water flowing through our body and cleansing our spirits.
 Let us become formless, shapeless - like the water itself.
 Then, let us talk to the water.
 Listen to the water.
 It will talk back to us.
 Let us learn from it.